U.S. voters give verdict on Trump as control of Congress at stake

 “I’d love to get along and I think after the election a lot of things can happen,” Trump said.
 “But right now they’re in their mode and we’re in our mode.”

-But Democratic former President Barack Obama hit the campaign trail in the election’s final days to challenge Trump, questioning his policies and character.
+Democratic former Vice President Joe Biden called on Americans to use their votes to reject Trump.

-“How we conduct ourselves in public life is on the ballot,” Obama told Democratic volunteers in suburban Virginia.
+“This is the single most important off-year election of my lifetime.
+I really think it’s more than just about a specific issue.
+I think it’s about the character of the country,” he said in Wilmington, Delaware where he voted.

-Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech and David Alexander; Writing by Alistair Bell; Editing by Peter Cooney and Frances Kerry
+Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Eric Beech and David Alexander in Washington, Julio Cesar Chavez in Texas and John Peragine in Iowa; Writing by Alistair Bell; Editing by Peter Cooney and Frances Kerry